LeoRiether/CodeforcesPP/README.md

 + Keyboard shortcuts (see below)
 + Choose the default between common/friends-only standings
 + Hide "on test X" in verdicts
-+ Start gym virtual contest from the /problems page
++ Start gym virtual contest from the problems page
++ The Finder, to search for any page in Codeforces
++ A **dark theme**

 ## Shortcuts
 Fully configurable, here are the default values: